 - Acorn RISC Machine first appeared in 1985

-- I have 30 facts about Acorn RISC Machine. what would you like to know? email me and let me know how I can help.
+- Have a question about Acorn RISC Machine not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: